 Pro or Con Depending On Your Perspective

-- Canyons Resort doesn’t receive as much snowfall as the Cottonwood resorts, although the volume is about average for a major western USA resort.
+- Canyons Park City doesn’t receive as much snowfall as the Cottonwood resorts, although the volume is about average for a major western USA resort.

-- This is a high profile resort that attracts lots of people for very good reason.
+- This is a high profile ski area that attracts lots of people for very good reason.
 For powder hounds, this means that in-bounds freshies don’t tend to last long.

 - There are no economical lodging options and ski school and ski rentals are pretty expensive.